EmreGrsy/colloid_scripts/README.md

 ## Overiew

-This repo includes scripts I wrote for Lucio to be used in his colloidal structures.
+This repo includes scripts I wrote for Lucio to be used in his colloidal structures, whereby the structures involve Fe ions surronded by water molecules.

 ## Objectives